 If you fancy a nice day out away from Benidorm then how about a trip to Alicante, which is the capital of the province.

 You can visit Alicante by bus, tour, or by tram.
-I would recommend allowing for a full day in Alicante so you can experience the shopping, the wonderful beach, and all the great restaurants.
+Spending a full day in Alicante allows you to experience the shopping, the wonderful beach, and all the great restaurants.

 A lot of ex-pats live in Alicante, which is an attractive Spanish city with a castle, old quarter and long waterfront.
 It has become a popular holiday resort but is quieter than Benidorm.